mario-ruoff/data-mining-crime-patterns/README.md

     conda activate data-mining-project
     ```

-4. Get a Google Maps API key from the [Google Developer Platform](https://developers.google.com/maps) and put it into a `.env` file inside the `app` folder:
+4. Get a Google Maps API key from the [Google Developer Platform](https://developers.google.com/maps) and put it into a file named `.env` file inside the `app` folder:

     ```text
     GOOGLE_API_KEY=<YOUR_API_KEY>
     ```

+5. Get a copy of the database from discord and put it into the `database` folder.

 ## Usage